“The best charities of any city are those that are fed by the heart throbs of its citizens.”

 The Floating Hospital became a place of refuge in the immediate aftermath of the September 11th attacks.
 As the city declared a state of emergency, the ship moved to a dry dock at East Broadway in Manhattan, and then later to the Brooklyn Navy Yard in 2003.
 Here, administrative staff remained on the ship, while a medical clinic was opened in the Lower East Side of Manhattan’s Chinatown.
 For the first time in 129 years, The Floating Hospital was no longer floating.

-After being certified as a Federally Qualified Health Center (FQHC) in 2002, The Floating Hospital set its sights on Long Island City, where it could reach a medically underserved area and continue to provide patients with comprehensive primary care services.
+After being certified as a Federally Qualified Health Center (FQHC) in 2002, The Floating Hospital set its sights on Long Island City, where it could reach a medically undeserved area and continue to provide patients with comprehensive primary care services.

 In 2016, The Floating Hospital reached another milestone—celebrating its 150th Anniversary of ensuring that all families get a chance to be healthy and thrive.